 Some passengers need to purchase additional outdoor clothing in advance of the trip.
 This is an essential part of the planning process.
 We include the official Poseidon Expeditions parka in the cost of your expedition (please check at the time of booking) and provide water-proof boots as needed.
 Please be sure to review the packing list provided to you by our staff and adhere to the guidelines.

 If you are pleased with the crew’s service, gratuities / ‘tips’ can be made in cash or charged to your on-board account and are ALWAYS at your discretion.
-We recommend that you budget 17 USD per person, per day on Antarctic and Arctic cruises and 22 EURO per person, per day on North Pole.
-Gratuities are collected anonymously AT THE END of each voyage and are distributed among staff and crew at that time.May I extend my stay in the embarkation/disembarkation city?
+We recommend that you budget 20 USD per person, per day on Antarctic and Arctic cruises and 24 USD per person, per day on North Pole.
+Gratuities are collected anonymously AT THE END of each voyage and are distributed among staff and crew at that time.When is disembarkation?

 Leaving the ship requires certain formalities; such as a Customs Inspection.
 We generally begin disembarkation after breakfast on the final day.
 This is followed by a group shuttle to the nearest airport.